Benchmarks

 Framework-level idle footprint outside the benchmark harness.

-Memory numbers are for the benchmark harness (wrk + server + monitoring).
-Idle NextRush memory footprint is under 200KB.
+The numbers above include the full benchmark harness (wrk + server + monitoring).
+NextRush's own idle footprint is under 200KB.

 |---|---|---|